 - No Degree:

 Note – the No Degree category includes programs where the checkbox was selected, or any program that reports zero degrees for all four degree categories under the First Majors Only section.
+The No Degree category may also include programs that offer Associate’s degrees or Certificate programs, but not Bachelors, Masters, or Doctorate/Professional degrees.

 Note – non-degree programs will not be included in any of the Percent Undergrad norm group categories.